Acute Pyelonephritis Treatment in Singapore

 Will acute pyelonephritis cause permanent kidney damage?

-What happens if oral antibiotics don’t work for my kidney infection?
+What happens if oral antibiotics do not work for my kidney infection?

 How can I prevent future episodes of acute pyelonephritis?